flin3500/Learn-Python/README.md

  In this folder, it talks about mini-web.

-1. change multiprocesses webserver to OOP
+### 8.1 Change webserver to OOP

+### 8.2 Divide static and active data into two server

+1. Divide static and active data
+2.

 # 07 Mysql